TobiisCoding/Sales-Analysis-project/README.md

 ### Recommendations
-From my findings it is clear that the United States and Australia generate the most revenue and profit, I will encourage them to make sure that they keep targeting the market there especially the age groups that fall within the adult group 34-64.
+From my findings it is clear that the United States and Canada have the highest profit margins though the difference between them and other regions is much, I will encourage them to make sure that they keep targeting the market there, especially the age groups that fall within the adult group 34-64.

 ### References